 What are No Refusal Weekends in Texas?

-Law enforcement agencies throughout Texas seek to prevent intoxicated drivers from getting on the roadways during No Refusal Weekends.
-Prosecutors widely support these efforts for the deterrent effect that No Refusal Weekends have.
+Law enforcement agencies throughout Texas seek to prevent intoxicated drivers from getting on the roadways during No Refusal weekends.
+Prosecutors widely support these efforts for the deterrent effect that No Refusal iniatives have.

 What is a No Refusal Weekend?